 Taste: Raisins and currants.
 Honey.
 Highland toffee.
 Caramel.
 Almond and marzipan.
 Cinnamon and clove.

-Value for money: If you want age at a good price, blended malts are an excellent way to go about it and North Star’s Vega series are among the very best examples.
+Thoughts: If you want age at a good price, blended malts are an excellent way to go about it and North Star’s Vega series are among the very best examples.
 I didn’t love this one quite as much as the last couple of expressions but it was still a very fine dram and an absolute bargain to boot.
 You don’t find many 20 year old malts for £62.

 Another fine addition to the Vega series with a nice sherry influence, though this is no one-dimensional sherry bomb.
 There’s a nice bourbon-y sweetness there too and all the depth we’ve come to expect from this range.
 Delicious and fantastic value for money – that’s Vega for you.